eternalkeke/HATCH-Projects/README.md

 # Gait Analysis Notebooks

-This repository contains three Jupyter notebooks developed during my internship at NUS iHealthtech (HATCH group).
-These tools were built to support research involving an IMU-embedded insole.
+This repository includes three Jupyter notebooks created during my internship at NUS iHealthtech (HATCH group) to support research on an IMU-embedded insole.
+The notebooks demonstrate the data processing and analysis pipeline; however, the actual data files are not included due to sensitivity.

 ---